-- Displays a real-time event list that supports acknowledgement, annotation, customized filtering, and field viewing that conform to ITU-T Q.733 standards. - Receives native traps from nodes in the Cisco RAN-O and Cisco ITP solutions and uses SNMP polling to identify the status of each managed RAN-O node and the status of links, linksets, and ITP platforms.
+- Displays a real-time event list that supports acknowledgement, annotation, customized filtering, and field viewing. - Receives native traps from nodes in the Cisco IPRAN, Cisco mSEF and Cisco ITP solutions and uses SNMP polling to identify the status of each managed node, including interfaces, links, and circuits.
 The MWTM uses easy-to-recognize, color-coded icons to report the status. - Monitors Cisco ITP nodes running Message Transfer Part Level 3 (MTP3) User Adaptation (M3UA) or Signaling Connection Control Part (SCCP) User Adaptation (SUA) application servers, as well as servers with multiple signaling points or variants acting as gateways. - Provides web-based status monitoring, alarm viewing, sorting, filtering, archiving, online documentation, and client download. - Provides external script execution on the server and sound playing on the client; both are triggered by events or alarms, and you can also customize them.